kaz-utashiro/greple/README.md

 Option __--quote__ is an alias for __--colormode__, but it set the option __--color__=_always_ at the same time.

+Multiple colors can be specified separating by white spaces.
+Those colors will be applied for each pattern keywords.
+Next command will show word 'foo' in red, 'bar' in green and 'baz' in blue.

+    greple --colormode='R G B' 'foo bar baz' ...

+#### __--colorful__

+Shortcut for __--colormode__='_RD GD BD CD MD YD_'

 ## __OTHER OPTIONS__